Masttro vs Addepar: Family Office Software for Complex Wealth in 2026

 Understanding Addepar

-Addepar emerged from Silicon Valley's data analytics world and has grown to serve over 1,200 client firms managing more than $7 trillion in assets.
-The platform is built for institutional-scale analytics, sophisticated portfolio attribution, and handling the most complex alternative investment structures.
+Addepar emerged from Silicon Valley's data analytics world and has grown to serve many firms and family offices.
+The platform is built for institutional-scale analytics, sophisticated portfolio attribution, and handling complex alternative investment structures.

 What sets Addepar apart